PavloSnylyk/Music-Origin/README.md

 # Music-Origin
-Music-Origin is a music player with using Windows Presentation Foundation (WPF)
+Music-Origin is a music player with using Windows Presentation Foundation (WPF) where using patern MVVM